 - The children's book Just A Dream, a classic Green Aesop, is entirely based on this idea.
-As in the above example, the main character is uninterested in environmentalism until he has a serious of dreams showing what the world might be like if no one took care of the earth.
+As in the above example, the main character is uninterested in environmentalism until he has a series of dreams showing what the world might be like if no one took care of the earth.

-- In an episode of Cosby, Bill Cosby's character Hilton Lucas is disinterested in studying William Shakespeare, until he has a dream where Shakespeare himself (played by Tom Conti) explains the relevance of his works.
-One notable Casting Gag moment finds Lucas cast in the role of King Lear, with Sabrina La Beauf(Sandra from The Cosby Show) as Gonreil.
+- In an episode of Cosby, Bill Cosby's character Hilton Lucas is uninterested in studying William Shakespeare, until he has a dream where Shakespeare himself (played by Tom Conti) explains the relevance of his works.
+One notable Casting Gag moment finds Lucas cast in the role of King Lear, with Sabrina La Beauf(Sandra from The Cosby Show) as Goneril.
 By the end of the episode he's much more interested in Shakespeare's plays.

 - In The Bible (Acts 10:9-23), Peter falls into a trance and sees many animals which were forbidden (unclean) for a Jewish person to eat.
 He is commanded by God to "kill and eat," but replies that he had never broken Jewish dietary laws before.
 God replies, "What God hath cleansed, that call not thou unclean."
 Peter learns from this to accept the Gentiles (non-Jewish people) as converts to Christianity and to no longer treat them as outsiders to the faith.